Florida Man Awarded $37,500 After Cops Mistake Glazed Doughnut Crumbs For Meth

 As he sat in jail, he asked himself, "Lord, what am I doing here?"

 "It was funny," Rushing says, "because I called my wife to tell her what happened, and the guy next to me waiting for the phone started to laugh.
 He said, 'This is crazy.
-I think you got a real good lawsuit here.'"
+I think you got a real good lawsuit here.' "

 He spent more than 10 hours in jail before being released on bail.